fletchjp/MERG-Arduino-Software/TestDisplay/LiquidCrystalIO/MEGATaskIntegration/Readme.md

 I have now sorted out the keypad output so that a sequence of keys is shown until # is pressed which clears the line and resets for a new line.

+I want to extend this to store the characters entered so that the string can be sent using the CBUS Long Message code.

+I will also use a star as a delete character and # to indicate send.

 I have now fitted the unit with an MCP2515 to connect it to CBUS.
 That will make it a different code.